microsoft/debug-adapter-protocol/specification.md

 Disassembles code stored at the provided location.

-Clients should only call this request if the capability 'supportsDisassembleRequest' is true.
+Clients should only call this request if the corresponding capability `supportsDisassembleRequest` is true.

 ```typescript
 interface DisassembleRequest extends Request {